 Where Can I Buy It

 Aeonium Kiwi should be easy to come by and inexpensive.
-These plants are quite common and usually available in most garden centers, nurseries or online succulent shops.
+These plants are quite common and usually available in most garden centres, nurseries or online succulent shops.
 For those of you in Australia, we sell small Kiwis on our website.